 If you want to get a VAT number for your business you can do so by filling in this form (sorry only available in Dutch and French).
 You can also do it via Accountable: our partnership with Xerius allows you to fully start as a self-employed, including receiving your VAT number, via your smartphone.

-Attention, when your yearly revenue is below 25.000 €, you can choose to be exempted from VAT.
-In that case, no need for you to file VAT every quarter.
-You only need to submit a listing of clients on a yearly basis.
+When your turnover is below 25.000 €, you can choose to be exempted from VAT.
+In that case, no need for you to file VAT declaration every quarter.
+You only need to submit a listing of clients on a yearly basis, by March 31st.
 It naturally means that you cannot deduct any VAT from your expenses and that you do not pay back VAT to the tax administration.

 Some other things to keep in mind:

 You’re off to the races!
 Now all you have to do is work and reap the fruits of your hard work as self-employed – or rather part of the fruits;

-In the end, only part of the sum that your customers pay you goes into your pocket: be mindful of the tax man that we tax the profit you made on your professional activity at the end of the year.
+In the end, only part of the sum that your customers pay you goes and stays into your pocket: each year, you will pay taxes on your taxable income of the year before.

 OK, you got it: your customers pay you, you pay your suppliers, you keep track of all your paperwork.
 It might seem overwhelming to keep track of all of it all, but we have developed a solution – readily available on your most personal device, your smartphone.

 Thanks to our app, you can record your expenses, prepare and send your invoices, follow-up your payments and know which taxes you need to pay.